aakritigupta/memory_leak_finder/README.md

 memory_leak_finder
 ==================

 Find memory leaks in your ruby code.
+Works with ruby 2.1 or higher.

 Installation
 ============